 Spiderman: Homecoming is yet another retelling of the story of Peter Parker.
-After 6 movies, I think you know by now that Uncle Ben dies, a spider bites Peter and gives him super powers, his best friend is Harry, and somewhere out there Venom is waiting and when he finally shows up, it’s going to be disappointing as fuck.
+After 6 movies, I think you know by now that Uncle Ben dies, a spider bites Peter and gives him superpowers, his best friend is Harry, and somewhere out there Venom is waiting.
 So this film decides to skip all that crap and go straight into teenage Spiderman fighting for a spot with the Avengers.
-8 years after the events of the first Avengers movie, and a group of contractors’ are slated with cleaning up New York City until they are fired by Tony Stark and told to fuck off.
+8 years after the events of the first Avengers movie, and a group of contractors’ are slated for cleaning up New York City until they are fired by Tony Stark and told to fuck off.
 Now a leader of an underground weapons production, smuggling ring, Adrian Toomes aka The Vulture sells alien tech weapons on the black market because…(Vin Diesel voice: Muh Famlee!!!).
 A group of thugs nearly kills Peter at a bank and it’s up to him to stop this crime ring and prove to Tony Stark….’s driver/assistant Happy that he has what it takes to become an Avenger.

 For those who worry about this film being as bad as The Amazing Spiderman 2, nothing could be that bad (even Spiderman 3 was better).
 As a matter of fact this is the best Spiderman film since Spiderman 2, 13 years ago.
 The film succeeds at being enjoyable and fun which is the Disney forte with the MCU more times than not.
 Just a couple of months ago I was pretty down about the MCU as a whole after Guardians of the Galaxy Vol. 2 was a disappointment.
 I still believe there is a level of blind favoritism when it comes to these films, but this one deserves more praise than the last one did.